livegnik/2way-poc-design/02-architecture/04-data-flow-overview.md

 ## 14. Trust boundaries

-The following trust boundaries are explicitly crossed:
+The following trust boundaries are explicitly crossed as defined in [02-architecture/03-trust-boundaries.md](03-trust-boundaries.md):

 * Frontend to backend API boundary.
 * Backend to storage boundary.